flaggo/pydu/docs/misc.rst

         print(2)
     f()

-  Ant run `test.py`, will see below output from console:
+  And run `test.py`, will see below output from console:

   .. code-block:: console